H3XDaemon/MagiskOnNox/README.md

 Note: Some features might not work on some emulator, Please read [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly) to know which Magisk features doesn't work.

 ## Requirements
-- Android x86 project such as BlissOS 11 - Android 9, BlissOS 14 - Android 11, PrimeOS Android 11, ...
+- Android x86 project such as BlissOS 11 (Android 9), BlissOS 14 (Android 11), PrimeOS (Android 11), ...
 - Android Emulator (NoxPlayer, MuMuGlobal Player, Bluestacks): [Emulator that Magisk can work properly](https://github.com/HuskyDG/MagiskOnNox/wiki/Emulator-that-Magisk-can-work-properly).
 - Supported Android version: Android 7.1+, Recommended Android 9+

-> It is NOT RECOMMENDED to install Magisk on Android 7.1 Emulator as they has broken environment.
+> It is NOT RECOMMENDED to install Magisk on Android 7.1 Emulator anymore as they has broken environment.
 Magisk v24+ might no longer be able to run on Android 7.1 Emulator.
+Install Magisk on Android 7.1 x86 project such as Phoenix OS will cause BOOTLOOP

 ## Installation method
 - Install Magisk into `/system`